Feed management in Google Merchant Center - and beyond

 GTIN & Brand uniquely identifies your product.
 Products submitted with GTINs & Brand are easier to clarify and they can unlock up to 3X higher click performance.

 If they exist (If you’re the only seller of a product or if your product is a store brand, it generally won’t have a GTIN, so you don’t need to submit one.), always provide GTIN and Brand attributes.
-Be careful however, each product variant has their own GTIN, only submit the value if you are sure it is correct.
+Be careful however, each product variant has its own GTIN, only submit the value if you are sure it is correct.
 If no GTIN exists, you can alternatively submit an MPN.

 Note that while submitting the right GTIN is likely to boost your performance, adding a wrong GTIN can lead to item level disapproval.

-Second highest priority attributes
+Second highest priority attributes ( Google Shopping Feed Attributes )

 The second highest priority includes description, image and shipping.